Server-Side Rendering

 How it works

-TastyRegistryis a'use client'component, but Next.js still server-renders it on initial page load.- During SSR,
+TastyRegistryis a'use client'component, but Next.js still server-renders it on initial page load.
+The'use client'boundary is required solely to accessuseServerInsertedHTML— not becausetasty()components need the client.- During SSR,

-hydrateTastyCache()runs automatically and pre-populates the injector cache.
-During hydration,useStyles()hits the cache and skips the entire pipeline.
+@tenphi/tasty/ssr/nextmodule loads on the client,hydrateTastyCache()runs automatically fromwindow.__TASTY_SSR_CACHE__and pre-populates the injector cache.
+During hydration,computeStyles()hits the cache and skips the entire pipeline.

 Options